Catalyst Partners Acquisition Corp. (NASDAQ:CPARU) Short Interest Down 77.7% in October

 Catalyst Partners Acquisition Corp.
-(NASDAQ:CPARU) saw a significant drop in short interest in October.
-As of October 29th, there was short interest totalling 6,400 shares, a drop of 77.7% from the October 14th total of 28,700 shares.
-Based on an average daily volume of 9,800 shares, the days-to-cover ratio is presently 0.7 days.
-Approximately 0.0% of the company’s shares are short sold.
+(NASDAQ:CPARU) saw a large decline in short interest in the month of October.
+As of October 29th, there was short interest totalling 6,400 shares, a decline of 77.7% from the October 14th total of 28,700 shares.
+Based on an average daily trading volume, of 9,800 shares, the short-interest ratio is currently 0.7 days.
+Currently, 0.0% of the company’s shares are sold short.

 A number of hedge funds have recently bought and sold shares of the business.
 General Catalyst Group Management LLC lifted its holdings in Catalyst Partners Acquisition by 10.2% during the third quarter.
 General Catalyst Group Management LLC now owns 7,714,286 shares of the company’s stock worth $75,985,000 after acquiring an additional 713,571 shares in the last quarter.
 Glazer Capital LLC bought a new position in Catalyst Partners Acquisition during the second quarter worth about $19,593,000.
 Massachusetts Financial Services Co.
 MA bought a new position in Catalyst Partners Acquisition during the second quarter worth about $17,394,000.
 Finepoint Capital LP bought a new position in Catalyst Partners Acquisition during the second quarter worth about $15,870,000.
 Finally, Fir Tree Capital Management LP bought a new position in Catalyst Partners Acquisition during the second quarter worth about $12,048,000.